EdCharbeneau/InlineIpsum/readme.md

 Still not ready for prime-time.

 ##### Changelog
+- 0.3 Updated Core to allow custom token in place of "@"
-0.2 Updated Core to allow customized inlineIpsum plugins
+- 0.2 Updated Core to allow customized inlineIpsum plugins
 	- Added Extensions
 	- Added locator option
-0.1 Beta
+- 0.1 Beta